 Jeffrey is a widely-published writer on taxation issues, having written many articles and presentations on taxation topics.
 He regularly presents at tax seminars and discussion groups, and is a former State Councillor of The Tax Institute.

 Jeffrey has been recognised by his peers as one of the Best Lawyers in Australia (2020 – 2021) in the area of Tax Law.
-He has also been recognised by Doyle’s Guide (2016 – 2019) as a recommended tax lawyer in Victoria.
+He has also been recognised by Doyle’s Guide (2016 – 2020) as a recommended lawyer in Victoria in Tax law.

 Jeffrey Chang’s recent experience includes: